Skip to main content

 What if you really do need a mouthguard? * Click Here to read the "MOUTHGUARD" info sheet

-To manage jaw joint or jaw muscle pain you can use LOW LEVEL LASER To nourish the joints internlly use MERCOLA JOINT SUPPLEMENTS
+To manage jaw joint or jaw muscle pain you can use LOW LEVEL LASER

 Clenching and grinding can also make the periodontal ligament (PDL) around the teeth sore just like any ligament that is stressed.
 The PDL has living cells called "fibroblasts" which can help the ligament heal.
 Discomfort can be alleviated and healing can be accelerated with low level laser - see options HERE.